 Thus, we have added Saturday and late evening appointments to allow our busy patients time to get their dental work done without losing time away from their jobs or families.
 As you can see below, adding Saturday and late appointments has been a huge success for us and our patients.
 Whether it be Saturday appointments, sedation options, emergency dentistry or just a friendly staff, we will offer whatever it takes to provide for our amazing patients.
 For example, we stay open until 7:00 P.M.
 Monday thru Thursday and even offer Saturday appointments until 2:00 P.M.
 This allows our patients ample time to find an appointment that works for their schedule.

-As Baby Boomers continue to age, Dr. Fred Schroeder and Dr. Thad Schroeder observe and diagnose many common oral health concerns within that unique population.
-As a service to our patients, we love to review common concerns and simple treatments that may be of use for the Baby Boomers.
+Dr. Fred Schroeder and Dr. Thad Schroeder observe and diagnose many common oral health concerns within that unique population.
+As a service to our patients, we love to review common concerns and simple treatments that may be of use for Baby Boomers.